ROOTS OF DEVELOPMENT STAFF

 Lineda is Roots of Development’s Field Director and is based in Haiti.
 She plays a crucial role in the implementation of Roots’ projects.
 Lineda facilitates all of Roots’ relationships with its community-based partners (community-based organizations) and technical partners.
 Based primarily at Roots’ office on La Gonave, Lineda has played a major role in helping Roots solidify its presence on the island.
 She is responsible for all activities on-the-ground and for the monitoring and evaluation of past and current projects.
 Lineda works closely with our local community partners, helping them continuously evaluate their strengths and weaknesses and strengthen their capacity.
 Lineda studied Development Science at Paodes University in Port-au-Prince and previously worked as a Program Director with Techo Haiti.
 Since joining Roots of Development, Lineda has contributed significantly to Roots’ growth and success.
 She has helped Roots develop more partnerships, take on bigger projects, and manage a new office and training space on La Gonave.
 Lineda was born into a family of 6 in Cayes, in the south of Haiti, and speaks Haitian Creole, French, Spanish, and is learning English.

-Magalie Pradel, a psychologist by training, was born and raised in Port-au-Prince, Haiti.
+Magalie Pradel (Board Secretary) is a psychologist by training and was born and raised in Port-au-Prince, Haiti.
 She moved to the Washington Metropolitan Area in October 1994, and joined the World Bank, where she developed her passion for sustainable development.
 Ms. Pradel is also a member of the Executive Committee of the Caribbean Association of the World Bank and IMF Staff (CAWI).

 Nicole Anouk Leger, Program Director